-An Inside Look at How Teams Create Great Business Ideas When Subway Meets 'Mad Men' in AMC's 'The Pitch'
+An Inside Look at How Teams Create Great Business Ideas When Subway Meets 'Mad Men' in AMC's 'The Pitch' Subway takes a star turn in a reality TV series about ad agencies competing for a big account.
+Viewers get a peek at how creatives brainstorm and what makes big companies tick.

 That's the business drama on view in the newest reality TV show, AMC's The Pitch.
 In the show, two ad agencies compete for a chance to land a big account, while viewers get to watch their brainstorming process.